goal31121/ComfyUI-LevelPixel-Enhanced/README.md

 Regarding onnxruntime - usually, various node packages install the onnxruntime library instead of the onnxruntime-gpu package if your computer has a GPU.
 Some other packages may install onnxruntime-gpu by default.
 However, due to the strange implementation of the library by its authors, we have a contradiction between onnxruntime-gpu and onnxruntime, which leads to errors when running ComfyUI.

-To fix the error with onnxruntime that you may have, you can use the script at the path (only for Windows!):
+To fix the error with onnxruntime that you may have, you can use the script at the path (only for Windows!):\
 `.\ComfyUI\custom_nodes\ComfyUI-LevelPixel-Advanced\scripts\remove_onnxruntime.bat`

 After which you need to run ComfyUI again, our node package should automatically install the correct version of onnxruntime for your system.

 If these tips don't help - study the logs and the cause of the error, read docs about building llama.cpp [https://github.com/ggml-org/llama.cpp/blob/master/docs/build.md](https://github.com/ggml-org/llama.cpp/blob/master/docs/build.md), and then talk to some powerful neural network about this error - it will probably help you solve your problem.

+If examining the logs doesn't help, remove all the components listed below from the system and repeat the steps above.
+What needs to be removed:
+- Uninstall MSVC (uncheck the box in the VS Installer's Modify mode for Visual Studio 2022 and confirm the changes), restart the PC.
+- Uninstall all CUDA drivers and the NVIDIA toolkit using the standard Windows uninstaller, then restart the PC.
+- Remove all obsolete or unnecessary paths from the Path in System Environment Variables.
+- Download the latest new version of ComfyUI and update it.

+After that, follow the instructions above again.

 ## Features

-All nodes Level Pixel:
+All nodes Level Pixel Advanced:

 ![level-pixel-advanced-nodes_2](https://github.com/user-attachments/assets/792e43d8-fd96-4a27-bf4b-db84261b6014)